electrode-io/fynpo/README.md

 ### Handling Local Package

-`fyn` is designed to make advanced and complex software projects in NodeJS easier to maintain and develop.

-- It has a `fynlocal` mode, which treats your package repo on your local disk like it's published to the registry.
-This allows you to update all your packages and test them in your application directly without publishing.
+`fyn` has a `fynlocal` mode that's designed specifically to be a much better [npm link].
+It treats packages on your local disk like they've been published.
+You can install and use them directly, and quickly test changes iteratively.
 It would be very useful if you've ever done any of these:

 - Debug your application by inspecting code inside `node_modules`.
 - Live edit your package that's installed to `node_modules`, and then have to copy the changes out to commit.
-  - Use [lerna] to maintain and develop multiple packages.
+- Use [lerna] to maintain and develop multiple packages. `fyn` works particularly well with a [lerna] repo.
 - Or just have to juggle a lot of packages as part of your development.

-In particular, when you have inter depending local packages, testing updates from one to the other can be hard to manage and track.
-With `fyn`, it makes developing complex NodeJS projects that involve many packages very managable.
-It works particularly well with a [lerna] repo.

 ### `fynlocal` mode

 What is this?
-Think `npm link`, but better. `fyn` subjects local packages to the same dependency resolution logic as those from the npm registry.
+Think [npm link], but better. `fyn` subjects local packages to the same dependency resolution logic as those from the npm registry.
 Then you can test changes to any module locally as if they were published.

 To enable, use the path to your local modules as semver in your package.json, or you can use the `fyn add` command.